Merdeka 118: Progress

-Criticism

-Practicality of the structure

-Many Malaysians have criticized this project, adding that it is unnecessary and a waste of "public funds", having been funded by the Permodalan Nasional Berhad (PNB), a state-owned enterprise of the Malaysian government.
-Amounting to more than RM5 billion, it is said that the money could have been better used for other practical causes, such as education and healthcare, which has been increasingly deteriorating in the country.
-In response to the criticism, former Prime Minister Najib Razak, who would eventually be directly involved with the 1MDB scandal, claimed that the project was not a waste and it would "bring more benefits" by generating "economic opportunities".
+On 2 March 2025, the 1 km-long Belfield Tunnel linking to the underground carpark area of Merdeka 118 was officially opened.
+The two-storey tunnel can be accessed via Jalan Syed Putra and Jalan Damansara, while vehicles leaving Merdeka 118 through the tunnel exit onto Jalan Syed Putra and Jalan Istana.
+The tunnel will also serve visitors to Park Hyatt Kuala Lumpur and 118 Mall, set to open in the second quarter of 2025 and by June 2026, respectively.

+The skyscraper made its Hollywood debut in Disney's Marvel Studios' blockbuster film Thunderbolts* (2025), which premiered on April 22, 2025.
+The scene featured Black Widow agent Yelena Belova (played by actress Florence Pugh) leaping off the summit of the building during her mission in the city center.
+To celebrate this cinematic debut, Merdeka 118 was illuminated with a Thunderbolts*-themed light show for several nights leading up to and following the film's release, until 1 May 2025.

 Trespassing incidents

 In 2022, a viral video began circulating online when a group of American individuals trespassed towards the top of Merdeka 118, prompting criticism of the lack of security measures at the site.
 In a statement, the developer stated that such stunts are illegal and that trespassing is illegal by law.
 The group was eventually charged under Section 457 of the Malaysian Penal Code.

 That same year, another trespassing incident occurred when Russian rooftoppers Angela Nikolau and Ivan Beerkus scaled the spire of Merdeka 118, prompting further criticism.
-Malaysian police requested for the entry and exit records of the couple from the Immigration Department, which responded that there is no records of the duo entering or exiting Malaysia, suggesting that they had entered the country illegally.
+Malaysian police requested for the entry and exit records of the couple from the Malaysian Immigration Department, which responded that there were no records of the duo entering or exiting Malaysia, suggesting that they had entered the country illegally.
 Home Minister Saifuddin Nasution Ismail has confirmed that a full investigation is ongoing.

 Transportation

-The building will be served by the Kajang Line's Merdeka MRT station located along Jalan Hang Jebat, which is connected to an interchange with the Ampang/Sri Petaling Line's Plaza Rakyat LRT station.
+The building will be served by the Kajang Line's Merdeka MRT station located along Jalan Hang Jebat, which is connected to an interchange with the LRT Ampang and Sri Petaling Lines' Plaza Rakyat LRT station.

-It will also be accessible from the Maharajalela Monorail station connected through the precinct's linear park under the development.
+It will also be accessible from the Maharajalela Monorail station on the KL Monorail Line, connected through the precinct's linear park under the development.

-The Hang Tuah station, serving both the Ampang Line and KL Monorail, is a 600-metre walk southeast.
+The Hang Tuah station, serving the LRT Ampang Line, LRT Sri Petaling Line and KL Monorail, is a 600-metre walk southeast.

+Notable events

+The Sky Race

+In conjunction with Malaysia’s 68th Independence Day celebrations, Merdeka 118 hosted its first ever tower-running event, The Sky Race, on 30 August 2025.
+Organised by Fresh Events Asia in collaboration with the Malaysia Towerrunning Association, the event coincided with the 3rd Towerrunning Asian & Oceanian Championships.